 The marinade from this cucumber salad can be applied to any vegetable you prefer, but I’ve found that it works most amazingly with cucumbers due to their absorbent nature.
 A tangy edge is introduced from fresh lemon juice and if you’re not familiar with freshly ground coriander – which I hear is actually seeds of the parsley plant – this salad provides a great introduction to the light and clean aroma of this spice.

 Mix this tangy marinade into your vegetables a few hours before serving and keep everything at room temperature.
 Note that if this does tend to thicken when chilled, so if refrigerating be sure to let it come to room temperature before serving.
-Use this cucumber salad with type of hummus, or my fantastic black-eyed pea dip.
+Use this cucumber salad with any type of hummus, or my fantastic black-eyed pea dip.
+I also recommend using this marinade for chickpeas.

 • 3 cucumbers, peeled and seeded